Suchy702/pond-evolution/README.md

 - **Empty pond** - by default simulation starts with randomly spawned fish and plants.
 This settings turns it off
 - **No worms from heaven** - by default worms fall from top to ocean ground.
 This settings removes worms completely.
 - **No alga from hell** - by default alga makers will keep spawning algae.
 This settings removes algae completely.
 - **Trait penalty** - changes degree to which negative effects of size/speed/eyesight influences fish (see "Traits" section).
 0 turns it off completely.
-Values higher that 200 are not advised unless you significalty increase energy value of alga and worms.
+Values higher that 200 are not advised.
 - **Energy value** - defines how much energy fish gets when it eats alga or worm.

 When "Run simulations" is clicked new window is opened.
 This is where the simulation happens.